Confused Flour Beetles in North Jersey

 Confused Flour Beetle Behaviors, Threats, or Dangers

-If an infestation is present in your Northern New Jersey home, locate and discard all infested material.
+If an infestation is present in your North Jersey home, locate and discard all infested material.
 Contact your local pantry pest control experts for help or advice with confused flour beetles!